Skip to main content

 • Not give the impression that your business offers services it isn’t permitted to offer.

 Tip: Have a business name in mind?
 You can check to see if it’s available before you submit your Articles of Organization.
-You can also reserve your business name if you see it’s available but aren’t quite ready to file yet.
+You can also reserve your business name if it’s available but you’re not ready to file yet.
 Name reservations last one year and cost $35 ($55 online).

 2. Register a Domain Name